About the grants

 What can be funded?

-The Community Safety Fund grants will provide funding of up to $10,000 for projects responding to a crime prevention issue within a local Victorian community.
+The Community Safety Fund grants will provide funding for projects that respond to a crime prevention issue or deliver a crime prevention or justice related education and awareness initiative within a local Victorian community.

 Stream 1 – Improving safety and security